 - Marie/Mari Larson (was born August 11, 1881 in Gordon Township.
 She was confirmed in 1897 Salem Church.
 She completed the third grade.
 By the time of the 1900 census, Mari is no longer living with the family.
 I cannot find her in either the 1900 or 1910 census lists.
 Prior to 1914, Marie moved to Grand Forks, ND, where her younger sister Martha and husband Frank Goodrie lived.
 There, she met Alex Goodrie, Frank’s unlce.
-To Marie Larson and Alex Goodrun were born twins, Ralph and Russell, on June 20, 1914.
+To Marie Larson and Alex Goodrie were born twins, Ralph and Russell, on June 20, 1914.
 Being a single woman, adopted son Ralph Stenoien was placed with Ole P and Johanna Stenoien to raise in Gordon.
 Alex Goodrie was listed as 1/4 Indian on his WWI draft card.
 She married Alex Goodrie on Oct 1, 1919 in Hennepin, MN.
 The 1920 census lists Mary and Alex Goodrie on Plymouth Ave.
 Russell Goodrie was living with Lars and Kirsti Larson on the farm in 1920, Russell with Ole and Johanna Stenoien.
 Mary Goodrie is living with relatives in the 1930 census, listed as a widow.
 In the 1940 census, Mary Goodrie, mother Kate Larson, Carrie Larson and the twins, age 25, are living together in Minneapolis.
 Russell is a house to house salesman, Ralph a tractor mechanic.
 While Mary had a hard life, it is important to put into perspective that she lived through four depressions, and times were very difficult for those who did not own a farm, and even for some that did.